 Here’s how to deal with capability in the workplace

 As an employer, you’ll be well aware that employees have good days and bad days.
 For the most part, staff will meet expectations and get their work done on time and to the best of their ability.
-Other times, however, an employee could experience a decreased work performance.

 Capability in the workplace